Bring the experience and feel of the ultra-soft, ultra-springy Nike Epic React to potential customers through mobile, desktop and in-store.

 By building a customizable digital experience, potential customers could virtually explore Nike Epic React and match the shoe to their specific running style and requirements.

 Visual elements varied from asking what Nike Epic React feels like (as soft as stress balls, as light as feathers, as responsive as springs) to particular running style and favorite colors.

-The end result was a personalised Nike Epic React running experience that could even be named, downloaded and shared on social media.
+The end result was a personalized Nike Epic React running experience that could even be named, downloaded and shared on social media.

 ‘The team at DPDK was consistently able to deliver outstanding proposals, with the execution to match.
 As one team we were able to challenge each other and keep raising the bar until the result was exceptional.’

-A key feature of the campaign is enabling users to share their personalised running experience on social media.
+A key feature of the campaign is enabling users to share their personalized running experience on social media.
 This was done on the NodeJS server.